 Belgrade downsides

 In 2022, several places in Belgrade received bomb threats.
 Nothing has actually come off it, but it caused some places to shut down for safety reasons.
+In 2023, there were some shootings in Serbia, but the risk of being stuck in a shooting is very low as a short-term visitor.

 How many days in Belgrade?